Why Most Car History Reports Are a Mess (and How Carpeep Fixes It)

 A report should tell you, at a glance, if you're about to buy a good car or a headache.
 Instead, most make you play "Where's Wally?" with the red flags.

 No tiers.
-No “add finance check for £4.99.”
-No nonsense.
+No "add finance check for £4.99."
+No bullshit.
 You pay once and get every essential check:

 We built our reports like a conversation, not a spreadsheet.
 Big clear headers, colour-coded results, plain-English summaries.

-If a car has finance owing, it’s flagged clearly at the top.
-If it’s all clear, you see a green ✅ and you move on.
+If a car has finance owing, it screams it at the top.
+If it's all clear, you see a nice green ✅ and you move on.
 No guessing, no hunting, no second report needed.

 No accounts.
 No waiting.
-Enter a reg, pay, and get the full report instantly — on your phone in a car park or on your sofa.
+You enter a reg, pay, and get the full report instantly.
+Whether you're on your phone in a car park or sitting on your sofa, it just works.

-Other companies add fluff to justify tiers or raise prices.
-We’re doing the opposite — cutting the noise and keeping it honest.
+Other companies are busy adding fluff to justify tiers or raise prices.
+We're doing the opposite — cutting the noise and keeping it honest.

-We don’t want to overwhelm you with 200 data points you’ll never read.
-We show the ten that matter — clearly, instantly, and without charging extra.
+We don't want to overwhelm you with 200 data points you'll never read.
+We want to show you the ten that actually matter — clearly, instantly, and without charging extra.

-Because we’re buyers too.
-We’ve stood in the rain outside a car, phone in hand, waiting for a slow site to load a half-useful report.
-We’ve been upsold and confused.
+Because we're buyers too.
+We've been the people standing in the rain outside a car, phone in hand, waiting for a slow site to load a half-useful report.
+We've been upsold, confused, and told we need to pay more just to find out if the car's legit.

-At Carpeep, you get everything that matters in one go.
-No fluff, no fake discounts, no tiny “upgrade” buttons.
-Just a clean, complete, all-inclusive car check you can actually understand.
+At Carpeep, you get everything that actually matters in one go.
+No fluff, no fake discounts, no tiny "upgrade" buttons.
+Just a clean, complete, all-inclusive car history check that you can actually understand.

 Buying a used car is stressful enough.
 The history check shouldn't be.